Mujina Into the Deep

 Mujina Into the Deep (stylized in all caps) is a Japanese manga series written and illustrated by Inio Asano.
 It has been serialized in Shogakukan's seinen manga magazine Big Comic Superior since March 2023.
 The story follows loner Terumi Morgan, whose quiet life is upended by a runaway kid and an assassin mujina—individuals excluded from society.

 Publication

 Written and illustrated by Inio Asano, Mujina Into the Deep started in Shogakukan's seinen manga magazine Big Comic Superior on March 10, 2023.
+The series ended its "first season" on April 10, 2026, and is set to resume with its "second season" in 2027.
 Shogakukan has collected its chapters into individual wideban volumes.
 The first volume was released on September 28, 2023.
-As of April 30, 2025, four volumes have been released.
+As of May 29, 2026, six volumes have been released.

 In North America, Viz Media is publishing the manga digitally in English.
 In May 2024, Viz Media announced the publication of the manga in print.
 The first volume was released on February 18, 2025.